Learn to lead change effectively

-While individual participants are welcome, applications are encouraged from several (up to three) managers within the same organisation, who are current or potential members of a change-implementation team.
+Applications are encouraged from teams or managers within the same organisation (up to three executives), who are current or potential members of a change initiative implementation team.

-Change initiatives are usually plans and actions aiming at implementing a transforming process in an organisation that could result in a change of the culture, communication, human resource, logistics, and etc. Change initiatives come from all geographies, industries and even career levels, so it’s hard to generalise.
-Here are some common examples or challenges:
+Change initiatives are usually plans and actions aiming at implementing a transforming process in an organisation that could result in a change in the culture, communication, human resource, logistics etc. Change initiatives come from all geographies, industries and even career levels, so it’s hard to generalise.

 - Creating a company-wide culture of customer focus or digitalising product or service

 - Setting up a new system in an overseas subsidiary – with a lot of pushback from local employees

 - Adopting a new organisational solution and making sure it's fully implemented

 - Motivating employees to accept changes in a continuously changing business nature